U.S. Senate narrowly votes to proceed on healthcare, with boost from McCain

 As the vote opened, more than two dozen protesters in the Senate chamber chanted "kill the bill" before they were removed.

 The Senate will now launch what McConnell has promised will be a robust debate on healthcare that could include a variety of amendments.
+He said he hoped to conclude the process by the end of the week.

+"This is just the beginning, we're not out here to spike the football," McConnell told reporters.

-Senators said several approaches have been discussed, including a straight repeal of Obamacare with no replacement plan, or repealing and replacing the law while also overhauling Medicaid, the federal health insurance program for the poor and disabled.
+Senators said several approaches have been discussed, including a straight repeal of Obamacare with no replacement plan, or repealing and replacing the law while also overhauling Medicaid.

 Senate Republicans also could consider a shortened version of repeal, called a "skinny repeal," which would end the mandates in Obamacare on individuals and employers to obtain or provide health insurance, and a medical device tax, a Senate aide and a lobbyist said.